nicky-zs/spark/README.md

 Spark - a Sinatra inspired web framework
 ==============================================

+NOTE: This spark project is forked from Per Wendel's.

+NOTE: In this spark, all lambda expressions are removed so that JVM7 is supported.

 NEWS: Spark 2.0.0 with Lambda support is now available on Maven central!!! :

 ```xml